Beach clean events

 Sheringham Beach Clean

-With the easing of the lock down restrictions, unless instructed otherwise, the monthly beach cleans at Sheringham will resume on the dates below, at 10 am on the West Prom.
+Depending on national and local covid-19 restrictions, the monthly beach cleans at Sheringham will be held on the dates below, at 10 am on the West Prom.

 RSPB Titchwell Beach Cleans